 - Tooth damage: A dental exam should be conducted to check for cracked, chipped or fractured teeth.

 - Acidity: Some foods are highly acidic which can cause enamel to erode.
 Energy drinks are a good example.
 Moreover, some mouthwash products also contain alcohol that can be acidic.

 - Dental procedures: Some treatments, including teeth whitening, can cause sensitivity as a result.
 In the case of dental-related sensitivity, symptoms usually go away on their own in the first couple of weeks.

 Importantly, having sensitive teeth does not always mean that there is a big dental issue.
 However, a Smiles Unlimited examination can diagnose the problem.
 This way we can treat or make recommendations to resolve your discomfort.

 Sensitive Teeth Treatment

 Sensitive teeth will be fixed according to what causes the pain.
 Some patients can find a remedy at home.
-This includes using desensitising toothpaste, a soft toothbrush, a different brushing technique or mouthwash.
+This includes using desensitizing toothpaste, a soft toothbrush, a different brushing technique, or mouthwash.
 Furthermore, avoiding acidic drinks and foods is important.